SignalK/specification/gitbook-docs/security.md

 }
 ```

-If the login is successfull, the server will send a response like the following:
+If the login is successful, the server will send a response like the following:

 ```json
 {